comit-network/comit.network/docs/tutorials/write-a-comit-app.md

 yarn install && yarn start-env
 ```

-An Ethereum `parity`, a Bitcoin `bitcoind`, one `cnd` node for the maker and one `cnd` node for the taker are now started.
+An Ethereum `parity` and a Bitcoin `bitcoind` node as well as one `cnd` node for the maker and one `cnd` node for the taker are now started.
 Keep the development environment running in this terminal!

 ### Understanding the environment

-The environment created through comit-scripts (`start-env`) gives you pre-funded accounts that we will use in this tutorial.
+The environment created through comit-scripts's `start-env` gives you pre-funded accounts that we will use in this tutorial.
 All variables related to the environment are stored in the `${HOME}/.create-comit-app/env` file.

 In your project folder you find an `index.js` file that is currently the entry point for running the application.